MrFunEGUY/Civil-Wars/SteamDesc.md

 [h1]Notes:[/h1]

+- Siutations do not progress past 80 progress, and that is normal.
+At that point, you should be aware that a rebellion could occur at any moment.

-Your  empire capital and full core sector will never rebel under any circumstances.
-Planets (not the capital) in the core sector can be taken by Scientists and Generals in some Civil Wars, though.
+- Your  empire capital and full core sector will never rebel under any circumstances.
+Planets (not the capital) in the core sector can still be taken by rebellions and wars, however.

+- Subjects can have all of the wars added by this mod.
+If this happens to a subject who is not allowed to independnely wage war, you will be given the choice of taking over the war for your subject, letting your subject wage the war on their own, or letting the rebels become independent of both you and your subject.
+If you are a subject of this kind, you will be informed that your overlord will make the decision.

 --

-Subjects can have Civil Wars.
-If this happens, you will be given the choice of taking over the war for your subject, letting your subject wage the war on their own, or letting the rebels become independent of both you and your subject.

 [url=https://steamcommunity.com/workshop/filedetails/discussion/2434790082/3041607712767736149/]Base Chance of Occurring[/url]